Marla Gibbs: Career

 In 1963, Gibbs relocated to Los Angeles to recuperate from an ulcer and began working as a reservations agent for United Airlines.
 She first acted in local Los Angeles black theater before she got her first acting job in the early 1970s, in the blaxploitation films Sweet Jesus, Preacher Man and Black Belt Jones.
+She appeared uncredited in the 1974 CBS television drama Tell Me Where It Hurts as a nurse.

 In 1975, she was cast in the CBS comedy series The Jeffersons as Florence Johnston, the family's maid.
 For the first two years with CBS, Gibbs continued working for United Airlines.
 She would work at CBS during the day and then leave for her second job, where she worked the night shift.
 When the series became an established success, CBS requested that she take a leave of absence from her United job.
 Gibbs's performance on the series garnered her five nominations for a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series and one nomination for a Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film.

 In 1981, she starred in a short-lived spin-off of The Jeffersons titled Checking In.
 Gibbs responded in a 2015 interview on Broadway Showbiz, when asked if she'd based any of her characters on real-life people: "Yes, Florence was like my aunt and grandmother so I lived it.
 She came easy to me so I'm like Florence in giving smart answers, but I was also shy so I wouldn't have dared to say some of the things Florence said.
 I prefer to do whatever I can do at the moment.
 Whoever's hiring me at the moment...that's what I'm supposed to do.
 My favorite is drama.
 I'm doing that now (on Scandal), but also still doing comedy on Hot in Cleveland."